The Little Stoke Garden Society has a shop on site, with a range of horticultural products available to all the members.

 If you have any suggestions for further products we should stock, please do hesitate to contact any of the committee members.

-The allotment shop is open every Sunday 10.00am to 12.00am from March through to July
+The allotment shop is open every Sunday 10.00am to 12.00am from February through to end of July

 Canes - 8ft, 6ft, 5ft, 4ft, 3ft, 2ft and 18".